epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_output_block.md

 $K$.
 The synonyms "temp_{x,y,z}" and "t{x,y,z}" may also be used.
 Can have species dumpmask.
 - `poynt_flux` - Poynting flux in each direction in $W/m^2$.
+- `coulomb_logarithm` - An estimate for the averaged Coulomb logarithm in each cell between the first listed species, and all other species.
+If the “species” dumpmask is given, then this calculation is repeated for the remaining particle species.

 # Other Variables {#other_variables}